Project Overview

 - The first slot is used to interface with I2C devices (SDA, SCL) like for example an IMU.

 - The Power Supply Unit, a ZMR 8A Dual BEC.
 I ordered it from Aliexpress for a few bucks.
 The documentation is very sketchy and I didn't find much on the internet about it.
-I took it because it features two independent outputs with a voltage selector.
+I bought it because it features two independent outputs with a voltage selector.
 This way we can power the motors at 6V and the other electronics at 5V.
 I had to remove the top cover and the outer insulation film and to replace the connector and the switch.

 PCB